lbondi7/lbondi7.github.io/_projects/2019-02-28-ESD-breakout.markdown

 ## What I learned

 Even though I struggled with breakout I did learn about/consilidate my knkowledge on:
-  - Collsiion
+  - Collsion
   - Vectors
   - Arrays
-  - Bounding Boxs
+  - Bounding Boxes
   - Gameplay

 ---

 ## Remake

 After seeings ome of the first years breakout I decided to revemp my old one to make it more fun.
-I incorporated some of the techniques and skills I have picked up since I last did breakout:
+I have incorporated some of the techniques and skills, I picked up since I last did breakout:
   - Scene Manager
   - Pause State
   - Leaderboard